10 Ways Online Fashion Retailers Can Work with Fashion Designers and Build a Great Supplier Base

-You’re investing in promoting the products of these fashion designers; you must ensure that they’re disciplined or perhaps you must communicate your expectations clearly about quality, accuracy and timeliness of your orders placed.
-In a way, you have to nurture your supplier base and build a sense of discipline in them by making them understand the entire value chain of your business, so that you can get timely deliveries of inventory to your warehouse.
+You’re investing in promoting the products of these fashion designers; you must ensure that they’re disciplined or perhaps you must communicate your expectations clearly about quality, accuracy, and timeliness of your orders placed.
+In a way, you have to nurture your supplier base and build a sense of discipline in them by making them understand the entire value chain of your business so that you can get timely deliveries of inventory to your warehouse.

 4) Support them

 Building stronger relationships with your best suppliers should be an important part of your overall business strategy which includes even working within their limitations.
-You as retailer must spend time with your suppliers to discover and understand their goals and work out strategies to increase the mutual gains of the association.
+You as the retailer must spend time with your suppliers to discover and understand their goals and work out strategies to increase the mutual gains of the association.

-- Have realistic time expectations: When a customer knows that they have ordered custom garment from a designer, they are ready to wait, in some situations for even a month.
+- Have realistic time expectations: When a customer knows that they have ordered a custom garment from a designer, they are ready to wait, in some situations for even a month.
 So, if your designer needs little extra time and you know that customer is ready to wait, don’t put unnecessary pressure on them as it can create quality issues and increase return rates.

 - Don’t press them too much for discounts: If the supplier won’t budge on price, focus instead on other areas, such as the amount of the down payment, the time period and scope of the warranty, bulk purchase discount, and other areas of that may provide even better benefits to you.